Warm greetings to all in Yeshua’s name!

 As Bes Lechem is called David’s city in Lk.
 2:4, so just as real a real reality is the connectedness of Yeshua and David cf. Lk.
 1:30-34, esp.
 Rev. 5:5, 22:16, etc.

 The World often sees this time of year as a “holiday season”.
-Those of us who are blessed to be in union with Yeshua, no it is infinitely infinitely more than that.
+For those of us who are blessed to be in union with Yeshua, no, it is infinitely infinitely more than that.

 Regarding the World, Yeshua made atonement “…olou tou kosmou“, Yochanon’s totally Hebraically expressed “…of the whole of the World”, and in a form expressing this in specifically and absolute sense!